Maevatiana/maevatiana.github.io/_pages/cv.md

   * Led the field team during the humpback whale tagging campaign of 2021-2023 in Sainte Marie, Madagascar
   * Trained a cohort of specialized whale-watching guides on marine mammal diversity (2022-2023)
 * 2022: Scientific Crew – Weddell Sea Scientific Mission, SEDNA
   * Conducted visual and acoustic cetacean survey in the Weddell Sea, Antarctica (Team led by Pr.
-Olivier Adam)
+Olivier Adam, Professor, Sorbonne University)
   * Participated in scientific mediation activities (oral presentations to tourists and young audiences)
 * 2020: Biologist Consultant in Batracology, Ecofauna Association
   * Conducted rescue and monitoring missions of the endangered frogs Mantella spp.
-In Ambatovy, Madagascar (Team led by Dr. Fano Ratsoavina & Dr. Zafimahery Rakotomalala)
+In Ambatovy, Madagascar (Team led by Dr. Fano Ratsoavina & Dr. Zafimahery Rakotomalala, Lecturers, University of Antananarivo)
 * 2018: Research Assistant in Mammalogy, Madagasikara Voakajy Association
-  * Inventoried the small mammals in the rainforest of Ambalaomby, Madagascar (Team led by Raphali R. Andriantsimanarilafy)
+  * Inventoried the small mammals in the rainforest of Ambalaomby, Madagascar (Team led by Raphali R. Andriantsimanarilafy, Project coordinator, Madagasikara Voakajy Association)
 * 2017-2019: Research Assistant in Cetology, Cétamada Association
   * Participated in various fieldworks in the Sainte Marie channel, Madagascar: humpback whale blow sampling, crossbow biopsy, song and video recordings, playback experiments, tagging, aerial monitoring by drone
   * Conducted a research project on mother-calf pairs in humpback whales (Master's thesis project)